 The advancement of technology has only made this void larger, doing away with the need to think too deeply or seek out things that drive our curiosity.
 Most of the things that ought to intrigue us, but don’t, because everything is just a web search away.

 In such an anti-curious world, traveling can ignite that curiosity in the human brain, causing its wheels to turn, and allowing it to reveal its powerful potential.

 We all work, and we have stresses and responsibilities.
 But once we’re done with handling them, we go out shopping.
 Now, instead of using our disposable money on material goods — things that might end up in second-hand pawn-shops a few years down the line — if we were to invest in travel, we can give ourselves a more direct and long-lasting positive effect on happiness.

 So, now we know we are better off spending more money on experiences rather than material objects for adding to our happiness, take the chance and book yourself a trip.

 Don’t think too much about it.
 Pick a place, pack the essentials and make that trip — even if its only to the neighboring town.
 Realize it’s really the simple things in life that matter a lot for your happiness.

 Don’t wait, and don’t overthink.
 Travel out somewhere to add to a lifetime of happiness.

 • • •

 Authors’ Bio: Yogi and Suchna believe in taking the road less traveled and stumbling upon some hidden gems along the way.
 For over a decade, they’ve mapped their way across various continents, sniffed out unusual routes, discovered new flavors and stayed at quirky hostels.
 TheVillaEscape is their expression of soul travel.
-To check Northern Lights Finland, you can catch up with them at TheVillaEscape.
+Sandip Roy is the founder of Happiness India Project.

 √ If You Enjoyed this, Please Share it on Facebook or Twitter or LinkedIn.